 Devise a SMART plan

 Preparation is an important part of avoiding injuries, especially after a period of inactivity or reduced workload.
-As you start to consider your new workout routine upon returning to F.I.T., making a plan will help you improve steadily and safely, and we’d recommend making it a SMART plan:
+As you start to consider your new workout routine, making a plan will help you improve steadily and safely, and we’d recommend making it a SMART plan: